chloeam/blank-slate/_drafts/second-year-fall-overview.md

 ## Visual Communication I

+The bulk of Drexel's graphic design curriculum is made up of six classes called Visual Communication.
+Students take them in sequence over the course of three years, and it's where they learn most of the graphic design skills like logo design, poster design, and packaging design.
+Each class focuses on one specific area.
+Visual Communication I focuses on the conceptual work of graphic design.

-This class is somewhat similar to Design I from last year in that they both focus on abstract black and white compositions, but Visual Communication is a little more specialized.
+This class is somewhat similar to [Design I]({% post_url /blog/2015-08-28-first-year-fall-overview %}#design-i) from last year in that they both focus on abstract black and white compositions, but Visual Communication is a little more specialized.
 On the first day, my professor kept saying that we were learning a new language&mdash;how to communicate abstract concepts visually.

-This class would also place a heavy focus on craft, as we were producing these compositions by hand using nothing but black pens and gouache.
+This class would also place a heavy focus on craft, as we were producing these compositions by hand using nothing but black pens and gouache on bristol paper.

 ### Line and Dot Series
 {:.no_toc}